Stateless DHCPv6 Server Configuration

 Example Command of DHCPv6 Stateless

-The example configuration topology for stateless DHCPv6 server on the Cisco router is illustrated in the following figure.
+The example configuration topology for the stateless DHCPv6 server on the Cisco router is illustrated in the following figure.

 Configure Cisco Router as a Stateless DHCPv6 Client

-So we will use the ipv6 enable command because the router does not yet have a global unicast address and we want to configure the global unicast address from DHCPv6.
+We will use the ipv6 enable command because the router does not yet have a global unicast address and we want to configure the global unicast address from DHCPv6.

 Verifying Stateless DHCPv6